jpjacobpadilla/Stealth-Requests/README.md

     resp = s.get("https://link-here.com")
 ```

-When sending a one-off request, or creating a session, you can specify the type of browser that you want the request to mimic - either `safari` or `chrome` (which is the default).
+When sending a request, or creating a `StealthSession`, you can specify the type of browser that you want the request to mimic - either `chrome`, which is the default, or `safari`.
+If you want to change which browser to mimic, set the `impersonate` argument, either in `requests.get` or when initializing `StealthSession` to `safari` or `chrome`.

 ### Sending Requests With Asyncio

-This package supports Asyncio in the same way as the `requests` package.
+This package supports Asyncio in the same way as the `requests` package:

 ```python
 from stealth_requests import AsyncStealthSession